Academics

 Shinjuku Campus

-With the interest in Japanese as an international language rising, this department aims to assist students in acquiring knowledge in the Japanese language, learning methods to teach Japanese as a mother tongue or as a second language, and in deepening their understanding of Japanese society and culture.
+With the interest in Japanese as an international language rising, this department aims to assist students in acquiring knowledge in the Japanese language, learning methods to teach Japanese as a first language and as a second language, and in deepening their understanding of Japanese society and culture, as well as promoting intercultural understanding and cross-cultural communication.
 This is achieved by offering students two fields of study in keeping with students' interests and concerns as well as career path choices.
-One field is "Japanese language education," which trains students to be outstanding Japanese language teachers sought out both in Japan and abroad, and the other is "Japanese language and culture" where students learn about Japanese language, customs, traditional culture, Japanese society and other such areas to acquire a more profound understanding of Japan and the Japanese language.
+One field is "Japanese language education," which trains students to be outstanding Japanese language teachers sought out both in Japan and abroad, and the other is "Japanese language and culture" where students learn about Japanese language, Japanese literature, traditional culture, Japanese customs and other such areas to acquire a more profound understanding of Japan and the Japanese language.
+In 2024, the department was registered as a Registered Training Institute for Japanese Language Teachers and a Registered Practical Training Organization for those aiming to obtain the national qualification of "Nationally Registered Japanese Language Teachers."
 In order to develop Japanese language specialists who are equipped with an international attitude and training, instructors help and guide each student until he or she has firmly acquired the special skills required.

 Faculty of Health Sciences